Thursday, 19 June 2014

 We stopped for apéritifs at an outdoor bar in a large sloping square, and then retired to another square for dinner at les Jacobins.
 There were people eating on the vine-covered terrace, but I felt too cold for that so we ate indoors.

-After two evenings of semi-starvation and a hard day’s walk, we really appreciated every detail of the occasion – the pleasant room, the murmur of other diners, the shining glassware, the courteous waiter – and that was even before the food arrived.
+After two evenings of semi-starvation and a hard day’s walk, we really appreciated every detail of the occasion – the pleasant room, the murmured conversation of other diners, the shining glassware, the courteous waiter – and that was even before the food arrived.

 We began with a dish of crudities to share.
 When we order a dish to share, it often comes on a single plate, with a second empty plate for the other person, but in this case it had been artistically divided in the kitchen.